Registered Nurse & Midwife

 I've now experienced first-hand how crucial informed decision-making & gathering rock-solid support around you is to achieving a positive birth & postnatal experience, especially when things "don't go to plan".

 I've come back to teaching with renewed passion & enthusiasm to share knowledge to help families feel confident about their birthing & postnatal journeys.

-I began my midwifery training in 2012, and started my career with a bang in a busy tertiary hospital in Dublin.
+I began my midwifery training in 2012, and started my career in a major tertiary Dublin hospital.